 It usually makes more sense financially to outsource to a marketing company.
 From million dollar marketing companies to small freelancers, I have seen this tactic played out too many times.
 Of course, with any tactic, there are many pros and cons.

-SEO TACTIC: Creating another branded website for marketing /SEO purposes
+COMMON SEO TACTIC: Creating another branded website for marketing /SEO purposes

 This common SEO tactic starts off by creating another website and domain completely unrelated to the main company website.
 These are also known as “micro sites”.